knpuniversity/whats-new-symfony3/knpu/form-updates.md

 rightly so: if you have a lot of forms, this is a lot of changes.
 For that, check out the [Symfony Upgrade Fixer](https://github.com/umpirsky/Symfony-Upgrade-Fixer): a library that can automate some of the tasks of upgrading, including this one.
+Oh, and it's made by my friend Saša, and he's a really cool dude.